 If you enjoyed this post, pin it!

-Disclosure: I received a complimentary pair of Aviator and Anatomie pants for review.
-I am very fussy about the clothes I travel with and they would not be in my backpack if I didn’t genuinely think they were excellent travel pants.
+Disclosure: I received a complimentary pair of Aviator, Anatomie and Bluffworks pants for review.
+I am very fussy about the clothes I travel with and they would not be in my luggage if I didn’t genuinely think they were excellent travel pants.